 Bella Groove’s “arrangements were brilliant, especially in the variety of styles and rhythms employed.
 It was good to hear not only the less-familiar tunes, but also the arrangements of them.
 From Walsh’s sultry vocals to her seductive flute playing, on both treble and alto flutes, there was the driving, bluesy rhythm of Charles Lloyd’s “Tagore on the Delta” and stunning scat singing in Wayne Shorter’s “Adam’s Apple”, to floating sounds in Morcheeba’s “The Sea”.

 “A jazz singer and flautist with warmth and depth” (Beat Mag)

 Elise has been a performer since the age of 10, starting out at The Young People’s Theatre Newcastle.
-She was classically trained on the flute from the age of 11 and started learning jazz flute & vocals from the age of 21 at the Sydney Conservatorium and with the Jazz Action Society.
+She was classically trained on the flute from the age of 11 and later studied Jazz Flute and vocals at the Sydney Conservatorium and with the Sydney Jazz Action Society.